kubernetes/website/content/zh/docs/reference/config-api/kubeadm-config.v1beta2.md

 <td>
 <p>
    <!--
-   <code>extraArgs</code> is an extra set of flags to pass to the control plane component.
+   <code>extraArgs</code> is an extra set of flags to pass to a control plane component.
 A key in this map is the flag name as it appears on the command line except without leading dash(es).
    -->